Master List of Hotlines and Resources in the Philippines

 Looking For An Online Therapist?

-Seeing a therapist in person is still the best option, but I understand that some people are in remote areas with limited access to professional help.
+Seeing a therapist in person is still the best option, but I understand that some people are in areas with limited access to professional help.
 Please exercise caution when booking an online therapist.

 MAP-MH (Medicines Access Program: Mental Health) gives free mental health medication in the Philippines.
 Call the pharmacy department of any government hospital (such as the National Center for Mental Health) and ask about the MAP-MH program.
 There’s a limited stock per month, so should there be any free medication available for you, the hospital will ask you to bring your PWD ID and Certificate of Indigency, plus other requirements.
 Kumonsulta sa inyong doctor kung paano makakuha ng libreng gamot (para sa mental health) galing sa social welfare.

 For affordable medication, go to the pharmacy section of the National Center for Mental Health (NCMH).
 Just bring your prescription.
 Medication is cheaper there.
 For example, something that would cost ₱100 per pill in Mercury Drug is only ₱25 in NCMH.
+The NCMH Pharmacy is open on weekdays until 5pm only.

 If you have a diagnosed mental health condition such as clinical depression, bipolar disorder, and schizophrenia, you are eligible to get a PWD Card in the Philippines.
 The card will give you discounts on medication, hospitalization, groceries, etc. Click here to find out how you can apply.